qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

 ### Assignment 1: ShoppingCart

 1. You must create a module named `ShoppingCart`.
-The module must export a `class`, as its default export!
+The module must export a `class`!
+In other words your `module.exports` is not an object, a string, or anything else, but only a class.
 1. Given a brand new instance of the class in a variable `cart`, calling `cart.getItems()` should return an empty array.
 1. The class should have a method `cart.addItem(itemName, quantity, price)`, which adds a new item to an internal array.
 1. After adding items, a call to `cart.getItems()` should return an array that includes the added items.